HuRef: HUman-REadable Fingerprint for Large Language Models: Vector Direction of LLM Parameters and the Invariant Terms

 \subsection{Deriving the Invariant Terms}

 Although the vector direction of model parameters is shown to closely stick to its base model, directly comparing the vector direction through cosine similarity requires both models to reveal their parameters, which is unacceptable in many cases.
 In addition, apart from training, parameter vector direction is vulnerable to some attacks that directly rearrange the model weights.
 For example, since the hidden units in a model layer are permutation-invariant, one can easily alter the parameter vector direction by randomly permuting the hidden units along with the weights wired to the units.

 These attacks are invisible to discover since they could easily break the cosine similarity but neither change the model structure nor affect the model performance.

-In this subsection, we are going to first systematically analyze and formalize possible weight rearrangements by leveraging the structure constraints of Transformer, and then derive three terms that are invariant under these rearrangements, even when they are combined.
+In this subsection, we are going to first systematically analyze and formalize possible weight rearrangements by leveraging the structure constraints of the Transformer, and then derive three terms that are invariant under these rearrangements, even when they are combined.
 Let's first consider the Transformer layer as depicted in~\autoref{attention layer}.
 Formally, the layer conducts the following computation:

 where $\displaystyle \mH_{n} \in \mathbb{R}^{l \times d}$ is the hidden state of the $n$-th layer, with $l, d$ being sequence length and model dimensions, respectively. $\displaystyle \mH_{Attn}^{'}$ is the self-attention output.
 To reduce clutter, we omit equations related to residual connection and LayerNorm, but denote the variables right before it with an apostrophe.
 The $\displaystyle \mW$'s and $\mathbf{b}$'s are weights and biases.